I'm an adventure lover, photographer/entrepreneur that spent four years living…

-This was one of my favorite things in do in Japan, a video game arcade!
+This is one of my favorite only in Japan things to do – a video game arcade!
 These are not only goldmines for people watching, but the energy is always insane and it’s super fun to play yourself.

 3. Famiresu ファミレス Only in Japan Foods